What Are the Five Estates

 So where does that leave us?

 That’s not just a motto.
-It’s written into the constitutions of at least 26 U.S. states.
+It’s written into the constitutions of majority of U.S. states.
 In those places, citizens don’t just vote on people, they can vote on policy.
 We call those ballot measures.

 As Americans, we’re claiming that power as our estate.
-It’s not about protest.
+This is not about protest.
 It’s about process.
 Not asking for change, creating it legally and directly.

-…then it’s time for something new.
-We need to stand on something more than just hashtags.
-We need Real legal action that is accessible, state-level, and people-led.
+To truly be free, we need to stand on something more than just hashtags.
+We need real legal action that is accessible, state-level, and people-led.

 The Fifth Estate exists for one purpose: